This topic describes how to perform single-table queries in OceanBase Database using SQL statements.

 6 rows in set

-When you use SELECT * FROM FUNCTION(*);, note the following:
+When using SELECT * FROM FUNCTION(*);, note the following:

-The return type of the function must be table type.
+The data type returned by the function must be a table type.

-The number of rows returned by the table function must be greater than or equal to the required number of rows.
+The number of rows returned by the table function must be greater than or equal to the number of rows required by the caller.

-The number and types of arguments passed must match the function definition.
+The number and types of function parameters must match the function definition.

-For more information about the custom types, see CREATE TYPE and User-defined Subtypes.
+For more information about custom types, see CREATE TYPE and User-defined subtypes.

-For more information about creating a function, see CREATE FUNCTION and create function.
+For more information about creating functions, see CREATE FUNCTION and Create a function.

-emp_typetable type.obclient [SYS]> DELIMITER // obclient [SYS]> CREATE OR REPLACE TYPE emp_type AS OBJECT (id NUMBER); // Query OK, 0 rows affectedDefine a collection type
+emp_type.obclient [SYS]> DELIMITER // obclient [SYS]> CREATE OR REPLACE TYPE emp_type AS OBJECT (id NUMBER); // Query OK, 0 rows affectedDefine a set type

-emp_type_listcontaining the table type.obclient [SYS]> CREATE OR REPLACE TYPE emp_type_list IS TABLE OF emp_type; // Query OK, 0 rows affectedCreate a function
+emp_type_listthat contains table types.obclient [SYS]> CREATE OR REPLACE TYPE emp_type_list IS TABLE OF emp_type; // Query OK, 0 rows affectedCreate a function

-obclient [SYS]> SELECT * FROM get_emp_info();The returned result is as follows:
+obclient [SYS]> SELECT * FROM get_emp_info();The query result is as follows:

 +------+ | ID | +------+ | 1369 | | 1499 | | 1566 | | 1698 | | 1788 | | 1902 | +------+ 6 rows in set